prisma/prisma/docs/tutorial.md

 - `prisma2 generate` to generate Photon
 - `prisma lift save` and `prisma2 lift up` to apply a migration

-Once you're happy with the changes you made to your data model to develop a certain feature, you can exit the development mode and actually persist your migration.
+Once you're happy with the changes you made to your data model to develop a certain feature, you can exit the development mode and actually persist your migration using Lift.
 Learn more [here](./development-mode.md#migrations-in-development-mode).

 Go ahead now and launch the development mode with this command: